 Dotie Joseph has received a “Woman on the Rise ” award from the Dade County Bar Association, a “40 Under 40″ award from Legacy Magazine, and was honored as a “Woman of Substance” by the Miami-Dade County Board of County Commissioners.

-Ms. Joseph currently serves as First Vice-Chair of the Miami-Dade Democratic Party and is a Board Member of the Miami-Dade Black Affairs Advisory Board.
-Previously, Ms. Joseph was President of the Haitian Lawyers Association, an Advisory Board Member of Sant La Haitian Neighborhood Center’s fellowship program, and a Board Member of the New Leaders Council (NLC) Miami Chapter.
+Ms. Joseph is currently the State Representative for House District 108, one of the most diverse districts in Miami-Dade County.
+Ms. Joseph has served as First Vice-Chair of the Miami-Dade Democratic Party and as a Board Member of the Miami-Dade Black Affairs Advisory Board.
+Ms. Joseph was also previously President of the Haitian Lawyers Association, an Advisory Board Member of Sant La Haitian Neighborhood Center’s fellowship program, and a Board Member of the New Leaders Council (NLC) Miami Chapter.
 She is also a graduate of Leadership Miami.

 Dotie Joseph is a graduate of Yale University and Georgetown University Law Center.